jgriffith23/jgriffith23.github.io/README.md

-# Welcome to My GitHub Pages Blog!
+# Welcome to the Readme!

-It's a work in progress.
+Nothing to see here yet.